samscibelli/samscibelli.github.io/_pages/about.md

   - /about.html
 ---

 Black Lives Matter.
 Black Lives Matter in STEM.
 Around the world academics are pausing to #strike4blacklives [#shutdownstem](https://www.shutdownstem.com/) and #shutdownacademia, in collaboration with [Particles for Justice](https://www.particlesforjustice.org/).
-A time "for white and non-Black People of Color (NBPOC) to not only educate themselves, but to define a detailed plan of action to carry forward."
+[Click here for ways to help](https://blacklivesmatters.carrd.co/)

 About Me
 ======